elnazsaberiansari/significant-random-signature/README.md

 Inputs:

-- a file containing the ensemble id of the genes and a file containing their corresponding scores which are in the output file of randomSignatures.R
+- files containing the ensemble id of the genes and their corresponding scores which are in represented in the output file of randomSignatures.R
 - [PPI scores](https://string-db.org)
 - directory of output